florisvb/gps_wind_station/README.md

 ### Scripting the default settings

-There is a config file (turns hardware flow control off, that's it) and a script to set the default settings and calibrate (although I'm not convinced the calibration is doing anything).
+There is a config file (turns hardware flow control off, that's it) and a script to set the default settings.
 Run the following from this home directory (may need to change device number).
+Generally seems like you need to run it two or three times before it takes.
+Run the calibration seperately.

 `minicom defaults/minirc.trisonica.cfg -D /dev/tty.usbserial-D307LICF -S defaults/trisonica_wind_station_settings.txt`